 Wood Doors: Hang a wreath using a wreath hanger that hangs over the top of the door.
-Or loop a 3-inch wide ribbon through your wreath, then secure it to the top of your door with flat thumbtacks.
+Adjustable wreath hangers are the best.
+They offer versatility to hang the top of the wreath at different heights.
+There are also double hangers with a hook on both sides of the door.
+Or loop a 3-inch wide ribbon through the center of your wreath, then secure it to the top of your door with flat thumbtacks.
 This works great on mirrors inside your home too, just tack down the ribbon ends on the back side of the mirror frame.

 How to Hang a Wreath on a Wall

-Take the same approach that you would when hanging a piece of artwork.
+Take the same approach you would when hanging a piece of artwork.
 A nail or picture-hanging hook might be all you need.
-Sometimes it works out nicely when you can take down your non-seasonal artwork and replace it with your holiday art on the same hook.
-If you want to avoid adding a hole to your wall, use a clear removable plastic hook.
+Avoid adding a bunch of extra nail holes in the wall and replace non-seasonal artwork with holiday art.
+Skip nail holes altogether and use a clear removable plastic hook.

 Do you have favorite tricks for hanging garland and wreaths?
 We’d love to hear them!
 Share in the comments below.
 And don’t forget to add a picture!